 An analysis of responses received for this survey was performed.
 All products commented upon by the users were listed down.
 Responses/comments/feedback on these products were also listed down and classified into 3 categories.

-- ‘Select’: Number of responses that suggested positive feedback about the product were listed in this.
+- ‘Select’: The number of responses that suggested positive feedback about the product were listed in this.

-- ‘Reject’: Number of responses that suggested that the user rejects the product was listed in this category.
+- ‘Reject’: The number of responses that suggested that the user rejects the product was listed in this category.

-- ‘Detest’: Number of responses that suggested that user disliked the product to a greater extent than just rejection, were included in this category.
+- ‘Detest’: The number of responses that suggested that users disliked the product to a greater extent than just rejection, were included in this category.

 A total of 207 responses were received at the time of preparation of this article.
 Here is the result of the analysis performed using the above-referred categories.